apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segmentmk.md

 The SegmentMK is an Oak storage backend that stores content as various types of *records* within larger *segments*.
 One or more *journals* are used to track the latest state of the repository.
+In the TarMK implementation only one "root" journal is used.

 The SegmentMK was designed from the ground up based on the following key principles: